 Business applications and workstations require constant patching to remain secure and efficient.
 Still, many end-users fail to install security updates in a timely fashion.
 Unpatched vulnerabilities can lead to zero-day exploits that allow hackers to bypass security features, increasing the risk of large-scale cyber-attacks and data breaches.

 From a recent CSO Online article, security researchers discover around 15,000 new publicly available vulnerabilities each year.
 The number of potential attacks continues to grow as more organizations embrace digital transformation.
-Eliminating these code-level bugs requires regulated patch management processes and tools, which should outline in detail in an organizations’ cyber security policy.
+Eliminating these code-level bugs requires regulated patch management processes and tools outlined in the organization’s cyber security policy.

 Security risks and mitigation strategies